-António Guterres (UN Secretary-General) on the International Day for the Elimination of Violence against Women and Girls 2021
+Video Message by António Guterres, Secretary-General of the United Nations, on the International Day for the Elimination of Violence against Women and Girls, 25 November 2021.

 Violence against women and girls continues to be the most pervasive and pressing human rights issue in the world today.